 They also included a copy of the book, “If You Made a Million”, something that could get your little one interested in making and earning their own money.

-Pssst: you might want to check out my review of 29 money books for kids.
+Pssst: For more recommendations for personal finance kid books, you might want to check out my review of 29 money books for kids.

 Teenage Entrepreneur’s Stories – Businesses by Kids